liferay/liferay-frontend-projects/projects/eslint-config/plugins/liferay/docs/rules/no-duplicate-class-names.md

 # Class names inside the "className" JSX attribute must be unique (no-duplicate-class-names)

 This rule enforces (and autofixes) that the class names inside the "className" attribute of a JSX element are unique.
+This rule also works with any attribute that looks "className-ish" (that is, attributes of the form "someClassName" containing string values).

 ## Rule Details